applescan/NZ-Locum-Frontend/README.md

 - Once running, open a browser and open `http://localhost:3000`
 - If everything was successful, the page will show up.

-How to run on your own system using localhost:

-- Copy/fork this repository to your github/local drive
-- In the folder, run the command `npm install`
-- Change all the links for all axios and fetch request to "http://localhost:4000/url/path".
-Url and path respective to each route you're trying to access
-- In the folder, run the command `npm start`
-- Once running, open a browser and open `http://localhost:3000`
-- If everything was successful, the page will show up.

 ### Bug / Feature Request

 - If you discover more bug (the website was unable to process the query and/or returned undesirable results), kindly open an issue [here](https://github.com/applescan/NZ-Veterinary-Locum-Frontend/issues/new) by mentioning your search term and the desired outcome.